“Short cuts make long delays.”

 ― J.R.R.
 Tolkien, The Fellowship of the Ring

 I’d like to share with you a story that has become rather commonplace in my practice, one that is an example of an alarming situation many of my homeopathic colleagues face.
-(I have changed the name of the character in this story to protect her privacy.)

 Before we go into the issues that can result from self-prescribing or taking multiple remedies at one time, it is important to note that for acute situations, (ailments and complaints that are short-lasting) homeopathy is often successfully employed by self-taught individuals, and this is generally accepted since detrimental effects are far less likely to occur.
 Many parents have effectively used homeopathy to address teething, cold and flu symptoms, ear aches and other common acute childhood ailments.
 However, when it comes to chronic, long-term issues, take caution when gathering information from blogs or online materials and forums; chronic cases are often more complex and require a consult with a certified homeopath.